Interstate 165 (Indiana): History

+I-165 was originally planned as a 2.7 mi spur route between I-65 and 38th Street in Indianapolis.
+The proposal for I-165 came about after I-69 was cancelled between I-465 near Fishers and the northern interchange between I-65 and I-70.
+Originally, stub ramps were present at the interchange's former configuration, however the interchange was reconfigured to better meet traffic demands in 2023 into 2024.

 The freeway was added to the Interstate Highway System on June 6, 1978, using mileage available from withdrawals in other states.
 Acting Administrator Karl S. Bowers of the Federal Highway Administration (FHWA) stated that I-165 could not later be withdrawn under the provisions of 23 U.S.C.
 103(e)(2) or 103(e)(4); mileage could only be withdrawn once and to permit redesignated mileage to be withdrawn would incur a second entitlement for substitute funds.

 Sections 107(a)(1) and (b) of the Surface Transportation Assistance Act of 1978 prohibited any future Interstate additions or redesignations under 23 U.S.C.
 103(e)(2) or 103(e)(4) after November 6, 1978.
 On August 25, 1980, Administrator John S. Hassell wrote the Indiana State Highway Commission rescinding the condition in Mr. Bowers's 1978 letter.
 The withdrawal of I-165 as a proposed highway was approved on July 30, 1981, in Administrator R. A. Barnhart's letter to Indiana Governor Robert D. Orr.
 On April 16, 1981, Governor Robert D. Orr and Mayor William H. Hudnut III submitted a joint request by the state of Indiana and the city of Indianapolis for the withdrawal of I-165 from the Interstate Highway System.
 Federal Highway Administrator R.A.
 Barnhart and Urban Mass Transportation Administrator Arthur E. Teele approved the withdrawal under the provisions of 23 U.S.C.
 103(e)(4) on July 30, 1981.